CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 Many of these clitics were not common in ordinary speech and some were not used at all in most dialects, while others were essentially equivalent.
 For example *se-* and *ko-* were often used in overlapping roles and *pe-* and *ge-* became completely interchangeable in Outer Möxali dialects.
 ### Prepositions
 All prepositions in Möxali are monosyllabic and always unstressed, appearing at the start of a noun phrase, so can be thought of as clitics.
-Prepositions exclusively govern the absolutive case
 ### Conjunctions
 A small set of conjunctions is used to link clauses or begin statements:
 - *i* — basic positive conjunction meaning "and, thus, so, then"
 - *fi* — basic negative conjunction meaning "but, however, regardless"
+- *dúbi* —